 When we consciously engage with our values, it’s an incredibly empowering and liberating place to be.
 There is a lot of power in recognizing that our behavior is a choice.
 If you aren’t already doing it, I strongly encourage you to consciously try out values-based living for the next few months.
 A good place to start is right here: define your values, look to them when faced with both big and small decisions, and mentally check in with them every so often.
-It’s sure to impact how you live.
+By doing this, you will become happier.

 Be the first to learn about my authenticity and empowerment goodies and get them straight to your inbox.